• Skip to primary navigation

 Meanwhile, Bayer said, “We’ve got our staff in place.
 The plan is, we’ll have a special meeting sometime in the next week or so to work out some of these issues.”

 Inks as mayor since last fall had developed few connections with his fellow mayors in the county.
 Flagler’s mayors meet once a quarter, but the mayors of Bunnell and Flagler Beach both said they had not got to know him.
-(Beverly Beach Mayor Steve Emmett did not return a text and a call.)
+(Beverly Beach Mayor Steve Emmett could not be reached.)
 He’d made a couple of appearances as part of the past year’s joint meetings of local governments, representing Marineland and supporting the county’s overall beach-management plan to save the beaches.

 He also served on Flagler County’s Tourist Development Council.
 In 2017 and 2018, County Tourism Director Amy Lukasik recalled, he was instrumental in getting “Bernie the Dolphin,” the movie, filmed in part at Marineland.
 The movie got its red-carpet premier at Epic Theatre in Palm Coast.
 “He was passionate about tourism of course, he’d been in the industry a long time,” Lukasik said, “and when he was serving on the council he was forward-looking, and he got it.
 At the same time he wasn’t scared to take risks.”